GSA/digitalgov.gov/content/post/2014-04-21-usability-case-study-gsa-acquisition-portal.md

 date: 2014-04-21 10:00:24 -0400
 title: 'GSA Acquisition Portal &amp;#8211; Usability Case Study'
 summary: 'Incorporating usability testing throughout the entire design process, especially before launch, allows you catch glitches and/or make design changes prior to anyone seeing it live.
-When more than minor adjustments need to be made to your site, it’smuch better to have completed them before the public sees it.
+When more than minor adjustments need to be made to your site, it’s much better to have completed them before the public sees it.
 For Christina Mullins, a Contracting Officer'
 authors: [tlowden]
 categories:
   - Design